AbhishekIT22112002/Task_management_System/README.md

 http://localhost:4000
 ```

+**🎯 Important Notes:**
+- ✅ **Only the backend server runs** - no need to start a separate frontend server
-The backend serves both the API and the frontend static files.
+- ✅ The backend serves both the API (at `/api/*`) and the frontend static files
+- ✅ All requests go to `http://localhost:4000` - frontend and backend on the same URL

 ---